hytiek/raidhud/README.md

 # RaidHUD
-Light weight dashboard to quickly know which raids are available at a glance
+Lightweight dashboard to quickly know which raids are available at a glance

 Let's collaborate and build out the raid list.